Thailand in World War II: Allied bombing of Thailand

 Since the Empire of Japan was using the country as a staging area for its invasions of Allied colonies in Southeast Asia.
-In 7 January 1942, allied planes began bombing raids on the Thai capital city of Bangkok.
+On 7 January 1942, allied planes began bombing raids on the Thai capital city of Bangkok.
 With this added pressure, the Phibun government decided to declare war on the Allies.

 Later, Thailand declared war on the United Kingdom and the United States on 25 January 1942.

 Contrast of Thai and Japanese policy

-After the Thai government declared war on the United Kingdom and the United States on 25 January 1942.
-With Phibun inspired by the Japanese military operation in Malaya and China, Phibun and Luang Wichitwathakan believed that if the Japanese won the war Thailand could gain some territories.
+After the Thai government declared war on the United Kingdom and the United States on 25 January 1942, Phibun was inspired by the Japanese military operation in Malaya and China.
+Phibun and Luang Wichitwathakan believed that if the Japanese won the war Thailand could gain some territories.
 Finally Phibun re-adopted the previous "Great Thai Kingdom policy", but the Japanese had the idea of the Greater East Asia Co-Prosperity Sphere.
-The Thais, who loathed the idea of being treated on the same level as the two Japanese puppet regimes, (Manchukuo and Wang Jingwei regime) initially resisted, but ultimately the Japanese had their way.
+The Thais, who loathed the idea of being treated on the same level as the two Japanese puppet regimes, Manchukuo and the Wang Jingwei regime, initially resisted, but ultimately the Japanese had their way.
 Thai resentment on this issue lasted throughout the war, however, and resulted in Phibun refusing to attend the following year's Greater East Asia Conference.

 Although the Thai ambassador in London delivered Phibun's declaration of war to the British government, the Thai ambassador in Washington, D.C., Seni Pramoj, refused to do so.
 Accordingly, the United States did not declare war on Thailand.
 With American assistance, Seni, a conservative aristocrat with well established anti-Japanese credentials, organised the Free Thai Movement in the United States, recruiting Thai students to work with the United States Office of Strategic Services (OSS).
 Seni was able to achieve this because the State Department decided to act as if Seni continued to represent Thailand, enabling him to draw on Thai assets frozen by the United States.